 Snowflake has several mechanisms to protect and retain data.
 Whenever data is modified or deleted, it is stored in Time Travel for a specified period of time.
-This enables users to restore databases, schemas, or tables that were altered unintentionally.
+This preservation of data enables users to restore databases, schemas, or tables that may have been unintentionally altered.
 After the Time Travel retention period expires, historical data enters Fail-safe, where it is kept for seven days.
 Fail-safe serves as the final safety net against data corruption or loss.

-Your Snowflake storage cost is determined based on the average amount of data that is stored in internal stages, database tables (including database tables in Time Travel), and Fail-safe.
+Your Snowflake storage costs are based on the average amount of data that is stored in your internal stages, database tables (including database tables in Time Travel), and Fail-safe.
 With Datadog, you can track the number of bytes stored in each of these locations and make adjustments as needed.

 Datadog anomaly monitors make it easy to detect deviations from historical patterns and can be used to monitor fluctuations in storage usage.
 For instance, if an anomaly monitor detects an abnormal spike in the number of bytes used in database storage (

-Warehouses have several configuration options that help you optimize their performance.
-For example, every warehouse is assigned a size, each of which contains a specific number of nodes.
-The size of the warehouse dictates how quickly it’s able to process queries.
-If the warehouse is not able to keep up with the number of queries that are coming in, those queries are placed in a queue until they can be processed.
+Warehouses have a number of configuration options that help you optimize their performance.
+For example, the size parameter defines the amount of compute resources available per cluster in a given warehouse and thus the speed at which that warehouse can process queries.
+If a warehouse is not able to keep up with the volume of queries it receives, those queries are placed in a queue until they can be processed.

-Warehouses of different sizes also operate with different amounts of memory.
+The size assigned to a warehouse also dictates its memory capacity.
 If a warehouse cannot accommodate an operation in memory, it starts spilling data to local storage, and then to remote storage.
 This spilling can dramatically degrade query performance and is best remediated by resizing the warehouse or reducing the amount of data that a particular query must process.
 Datadog ingests metrics that represent the daily average of both local and remote disk spilling (

 snowflake.query.bytes_spilled.remote), so you can alert on spikes and respond accordingly.

-Your compute cost is determined by the size of your warehouses and how long they run.
+Your Snowflake compute cost is determined by the size of each of your warehouses and how long they run.
 Critically, warehouses only consume compute credits when they are active.